 Step 3 A without secondary dressing: Allow the gel to dry

 When applied correctly, Stratamed should be dry in 5–6 minutes.
 If it takes longer to dry, you have probably used too much.
 Gently remove any excess gel with a tissue or paper towel and allow the drying process to continue.

 Step 3 B: Cover with secondary dressing

 Apply a thin layer of Stratamed, then cover with a secondary dressing.
 Drying is not necessary.
-Stratamed should be reapplied when changing the dressing, when checking the wound progress, or as advised by your doctor.
+Stratamed should be reapplied when changing the dressing, when checking the wound progress, or as your doctor advises.

 Step 4: You are ready to go!

 Once dry, Stratamed can be covered with clothes, sunscreen or cosmetics.

 Excess Stratamed on your hands can be easily removed with liquid soap and warm water.
 Repeat if necessary.